-- The practice had gathered feedback from patients through the patient participation group (PPG) and through surveys and complaints received.
-The PPG however was not active at the time of the inspection and had last met in 2015.
-The practice informed us that they were struggling to recruit members, despite a notice being displayed in the waiting area. - The practice had gathered feedback from staff through staff meetings, and discussion.
+- The practice did not have an active patient participation group (PPG) as it had struggled to recruit members in spite of having notices inviting patients to join.
+The practice was looking into a joint PPG with neighbouring practices. - The practice had gathered feedback from staff through staff meetings, appraisals and discussion.
 Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
 Staff told us they felt involved and engaged to improve how the practice was run.